centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/create-graphical-view.md

 ![image](../assets/graph-views/share_view.png)

-You now have information to start working on Centreon Map.
+You now have enough information to start working on Centreon Map.